-Barrina LED Grow Light 6 Packs – Best Price Ever
+Barrina LED Grow Light 6 Packs – Item of the Day

-Note – Since I first brought this item to the audience in 2019 I have sold thousands of sets of these grow lights in both lengths.
+Note – Since I first brought this item to the audience in 2019 I have sold thousands of sets Barrina grow lights in both lengths.
 Feedback has always been 100% positive.
-Today they are on sale and marked down lower then any price I have seen on them.
-4 footers are 23% off and 2 footers are 21% off.
+They are on sale right now with an extra instant coupon too!

 Every day I bring you an item on Amazon that I personally use or has been purchased by many members of the audience and I have researched enough to recommend.

 Today’s TSP Amazon Item of the day is Barrina LED Grow Light 6 Packs.
-I have been recommending the Kingbo Grow Lights for a few years now.
+Until finding these in I had been recommending the Kingbo Grow Lights for a few years.
 I recommended them for starting seeds not growing out plants.
 They are great for that, thousands of them have been purchased for that purpose, I have not had any complaints.

 They do have their limits though.
 Chiefly they need to be VERY close to the plants, if you do that they can even do a decent job growing plants to a decent size.
 Again though they are limited, as I have always said.
 I have been looking for a new light to start recommending for the same purpose (seed starting) yet with more power so you can fully grow with them as well.

-It simply stands to reason that after five years time now tech should have gotten better and we should be able to get something better for about the same price.
+It simply stands to reason that over time tech gets better and we should are able to get something better for about the same price.
 It looks like we can get something a LOT better for a LOT less which is frankly awesome.
-I have been trialing these new lights for a few weeks now and I am blown away.
+I have trialed these new lights for a few years now and I am blown away.
 The bang for the buck is amazing.
 I used them to build an indoor seed starting system based on Kratky Style Hydroponics (as seen in the videos below) For that I used 2 six packs of the 2 foot lights.
 These lights come in two options for length, they are…

-I coupled them with this great little mini greenhouse indoor shelf system and whether you want to do hydro or conventional starting for 30 bucks it is hard to beat the price on it.
+A few years back I coupled the 2 footers with this great little mini greenhouse indoor shelf system and whether you want to do hydro or conventional starting for 45 bucks it is hard to beat the price on it and check some of the larger options too.
 But any shelf system will do.
-I have a large 4 foot shelf in my outbuilding and I am thinking about getting a set of 4 foot lights and setting it up as well.
+I have a large 4 foot shelf in my outbuilding that I have run for a few years with 4 foot lights.
 I will say if you get the mini green house and run 3 lights to a shelf like I am, you likely won’t want to close it up, it gets pretty warm in there running a total of 12 lights.

 Remember you can always find all of our reviews at TspAz.com

-Here are the two playlists showing to of my set ups, check the growth in these systems…
+Here are the two playlists showing two of my set ups, check the growth in these systems…

 ~~~~~~~~~~~~~